 Steve’s scratchy, spontaneous illustration style has taken him in a number of interesting directions, including his role as the Reading Agency’s Summer Reading Challenge artist.

 Discover all the ways you can get involved in our Book Club.
-Join the crew and tell us what you thought of this month’s title!
-You can discover other brilliant books in our gallery of reading recommendations and stay updated by signing up to our newsletter.
+Join the crew and tell us what you thought of this month’s title, discover other brilliant books in our gallery of reading recommendations, stay updated by signing up to our newsletter and make some tasty book-themed snacks for your Book Club!

 Please come back soon to see some fantastic book reviews.